simeononsecurity/simeononsecurity.ch/content/articles/demystifying-blockchain-security_-more-than-just-cryptocurrency/index.en.md

 ### What is immutability in the context of blockchain security?

-Immutability means that once a transaction is recorded on the blockchain, it cannot be altered or deleted.
+Immutability means that once a transaction is recorded on the blockchain, it can't be altered or deleted.
 This ensures the integrity and permanence of data stored on the blockchain.

 ### How does cryptography protect transactions and identities on the blockchain?